 Additional information on the Town's capital assets can be found in Note 2.A.4 of the Basic Financial Statements.

 Long-term Debt.
-As of June 30, 2019, the Town of Weaverville had total debt in the form of direct placement installment purchase contracts and general obligation bonds outstanding of \$2,758,837.
+As of June 30, 2020, the Town of Weaverville had total debt in the form of installment purchase contracts, bond anticipation note, and general obligation bonds outstanding of \$4,812,433.